National Fire Services Member Assistance Program & Substance Abuse Treatment

 American Addiction Centers’ Senior Vice President of Business Development and retired Rhode Island Fire Department Battalion Chief Michael Blackburn has proudly announced that American Addiction Centers has been chosen by the National Volunteer Fire Council (NVFC) to implement the National Fire Services Member Assistance Program sponsored by American Addiction Centers, a comprehensive Member Assistance Program (MAP) for all NVFC members and their families; the first program of its kind for the NVFC since their 1976 inception.

 National Fire Services Member Assistance Program Hotline

-We have set up a toll-free, confidential phone line at 1-888-731-FIRE (3473), where representatives will be on hand 24/7 to provide immediate assistance with member issues like alcohol and drug abuse, psychological problems, relationship problems, work-related concerns and virtually anything disrupting a member’s work life and overall wellness.
+We have set up a toll-free, confidential phone line at 1-888-731-FIRE (3473), where representatives will be on hand 24/7 to provide immediate assistance with member issues like alcohol and drug abuse, psychological problems, various relationship problems and concerns, work-related concerns and virtually anything disrupting a member’s work life and overall wellness.
 The services provided by American Addiction Centers’ National Fire Services Member Assistance Program come at absolutely no cost to members of the NVFC or their immediate family.
 Program services are offered by the NVFC as part of the member benefit package.